woprd/ctfs/csa/csc2024/townpulse/README.md

 (ALL) NOPASSWD: /usr/bin/gcc
 ```

-Interesting this one, as the commands are limited to those Joan had.
+Interesting this one, as the commands are limited to those Joan had permission to run as sudo.
 Wasn't expecting that.

 Run that GTFOBin again with our account